Small Groups

 Emmaus Groups

-Emmaus Groups gather 6-12 people regularly for a time of prayer, conversation, and fellowship.
+Emmaus groups gather 6 to 12 people regularly for a time of prayer, conversation, and fellowship.
 Groups pattern their life together around the Four Pillars: spiritual connection, mutual care and support, prayer, and service.
 Some groups may be intergenerational and include people from a variety of backgrounds; others may serve as affinity groups for people of a common experience or identity.
 These groups may be time-limited or may meet for the long-term at the discretion of members and facilitators.

 Being With Groups